ppy/osu-wiki/news/2020/2020-10-17-new-featured-artist-aleph.md

 ### Scintillations

-Check out [this osu!taiko showcase set](https://osu.ppy.sh/beatmapsets/1037567) hosted by [Nardoxyribonucleic](https://osu.ppy.sh/users/876419) of the Mappers' Guild!
+Check out [this osu!taiko showcase set](https://osu.ppy.sh/beatmapsets/1037567) hosted by ::Nardoxyribonucleic::{ user-id=876419 } of the Mappers' Guild!

 *You might also recognize this track from the World Cup streams over at [osulive](https://www.twitch.tv/osulive)!*